scrollmapper/bible_databases_deuterocanonical/sources/en/2-baruch/2-baruch.md

 **[69:4]** And of the good works of the righteous which should be accomplished before Him, He foresaw six kinds of them, beyond those which He should work at the consummation of the age.

-**[69:5]** On his account there were not black waters with black, nor bright with bright; for it is the consummation.
+**[69:5]** On his account there were not black waters with black, nor bright with bright; for it is the consummation."

 **[70:1]** 'Hear therefore the interpretation of the last black waters which are to come [after the black]: this is the word.

-**[70:2]** Behold! the days come, and it shall be when the time of the age has ripened, and the harvest of its evil and good seeds has come, that the Mighty One will bring upon the earth and its inhabitants and upon its rulers perturbation of spirit and stupor of heart.
+**[70:2]** Behold! the days come, and it will be when the time of the age has ripened, and the harvest of its evil and good seeds has come, that the Mighty One will bring upon the earth and its inhabitants and upon its rulers perturbation of spirit and stupor of heart.

-*[70:3]** And they will hate one another, and provoke one another to fight, and the mean will rule over the honourable, and those of low degree shall be extolled above the famous.
+**[70:3]** And they will hate one another, and provoke one another to fight, and the mean will rule over the honourable, and those of low degree shall be extolled above the famous.

 **[70:4]** And the many will be delivered into the hands of the few, and those who are nothing will rule over the strong, and the poor shall have abundance beyond the rich, and the impious will exalt themselves above the heroic.